iancaragol/with/content/posts/morocco/index.md

 > A desert beetle in the dunes

+We soon arrived at the base of the largest sand dune in Erg Chigaga.
+The group dismounted their camels and we all set off in different directions to summit the dune.
+Leah and I set off on our own path on the side of the dune while most people went straight up it.
+It was quite the workout to get to the top but the views were absolutely worth it.

 ![DSC03921](DSC03921.jpg)

 > Sand dunes for as far as the eye can see

+Leah and I sat upon the top of the dune and watched the sun slowly set over the desert and as it did the dunes turned a deeper shade of orange.
+It was pretty windy at the very top of the dune and we had sand in our teeth, eyebrows, hair, and just about half the Sahara in our shoes.
+We were covered in sand but didn't even mind as the views were too stunning to be bothered.

+As the sun set behind most of the clouds, a few members of our group started to slowly head back down.
+I told Leah I wanted to get a few "couple photos" on the back side of the dune together but I had other plans in mind... there as a ring in my pocket 💍.

+I found a really scenic stop on top of the dune with a great back drop and we were away from the group.
+It was just us, the wind, and a whole lot of sand.

+I setup our camera on my backpack and framed Leah in the shot.
+I told her it was in video mode and we would just take still photos out of the video.
+We tried a few poses for the camera and the wind just kept blowing us over as we laughed.
+I told her I had one more shot we should take.
+I got down on one knee, took the ring out of my pocket, and asked Leah to marry me... **she said yes**!

 ![DSC03925](DSC03925.jpg)